About Us

 He loves travelling when he can and probably has another holiday booked as we speak.
 In his spare time, he likes to go out to try whatever ales he gets his hands on.

-Leigh
+Leigh Davies

 Leigh has been a fixture in the Chester hospitality scene for a number of years, appearing in pubs, restaurants and tapas bars.
 She joins us as the latest addition to our management team.
 She's a proper foodie and loves dining (and wine-ing!) out whenever she can.

-In her spare time, Leigh likes to play the piano and have a good old singsong, and if she was to appear on Mastermind, her topic of choice would be simply, 'gin!'.
+In her spare time, Leigh likes to play the piano and have a good old sing song, and if she was to appear on Mastermind, her topic of choice would be simply, 'Gin!'.
 So next time you see her, you can test her knowledge with your favourite gin fact!

 Hal